-During the field survey no reptile species of interest for which the Natura 2000 site has been designated were observed within the FSA.
-Elaphe quatuorlineata, Testudo hermanni and Testudo marginate, may occur in the area, due to the existence of suitable habitats.
-Elaphe quatuorlineata prefers warm and humid areas, but uses a wide range of habitats, dry rocky slopes and shrublands, forest openings, wet meadows and river and lake shores.
-Testudo hermanni prefers forested, agricultural and shrubby areas with openings and clearings and the Testudo marginate occurs in dense vegetation, mainly in shrublands, forests, and even agricultural land.
+During the field survey no reptile species of interest, for which the site has been designated, were observed in the FSA.
+The species Elaphe quatuorlineata was detected outside of the FSA and it may habituate inside the FSA due to the existing suitable habitats.
+The species prefers warm and humid areas, but uses a wide range of habitats, dry rocky slopes and shrublands, forest openings, wet meadows and river and lake shores.